krathalan/miscellaneous-scripts/README.md

 Please don't run these scripts without reading them first.
 Always read a script before running it on your machine, especially if it requires sudo/root privileges.

-Three bash scripts, five POSIX-compliant sh scripts.
+Seven POSIX-compliant sh scripts, three Bash scripts.

 ## gather_time_data (bash)
 This script will gather execution time data for a specified command and return the average execution time.
-Helpful for testing optimizations in Bash scripts.
+Helpful for testing optimizations in other scripts.
 For example, testing [wtwitch](https://gitlab.com/krathalan/wtwitch) optimizations with `gather_time_data "wtwitch -g overwatch"` would print out:

 ```
 Running command 15 times, please be patient...